2018 Independent Publisher Book Award Silver Medal (True Crime)

-2017 Foreword Reviews INDIES Book for the Year Awards Finalist (True Crime)!
+2017 Foreword Reviews INDIES Book of the Year Awards Finalist (True Crime)

 A fascinating history of crime and punishment, Gaslight Lawyers paints a serious but entertaining portrait of colorful characters, courtroom drama, and the emerging importance of forensic science and medical-legal jurisprudence in Gilded Age New York City.

 From the 1870s to the early 1900s, post-Civil War New York City was becoming a wonder city of commerce and invention, art and architecture, and emerging global prominence.
 It was also a city of crime, corruption, poverty, slums, and tenements teeming with newcomers and standing in sharp contrast to the city mansions and the extravagant lifestyle of the rising American aristocracy.
 The New York City of those days is not just the venue of the intriguing true stories told in this book—it is also a supporting actor in them.
 The city and its innocent inhabitants needed to be protected.
 Order had to be maintained.
 Then, as now, malefactors had to be brought to justice.
 But not every victim was quite so innocent, and not every defendant was as guilty as he (or she) looked.